ttwebagency/developer/typescript.md

 + `allowJS` - Set to `true`, allows JavaScript files to be imported inside our project.
 Instead of just `.ts` and `.tsx` files.
 Will usually raise an error if not set to `true`.
 + `forceConsistentCasingInFileNames` - If set to `true`, allows TypeScript to check the case sensitivity rules of the file system.
 For example, an error will be thrown if `fileText.ts` is being imported using `FileTest.ts`.
 + `noFallthroughCasesInSwitch` - If set to `true`, reports errors for fallthrough cases in switch statements.
 This ensures that a switch statement does not have an empty-case including either `break` or `return` to avoid a `fallthrough bug` being introduced into the code.

+We need to match the configuration options in the `tsconfig.json` file to match the needs of our project.

 One key take away is that these options are mostly about what TypeScript compiles `into` and not what it compiles `from`.
 This is different from `Babel` where both `input (parsing)` and `output (compilation)` settings exist, so no matter how we configure TypeScript, the language syntax remains the same.